Parameterized Complexity and Approximation Issues for the Colorful Components Problems: Structural parameterization of MCC

 \section{Structural parameterization of MCC}

-Since the MCC problem is already hard on trees, we consider in this section the complexity of MCC when the input graph is a path or is close to a set of disjoint paths.
-We show that MCC can be easily solved in polynomial time, while, as a sharp contrast, MCC is not in the class XP for parameter distance to disjoint paths.
+Since the MCC problem is already NP-hard on trees, we consider in this section the complexity of the problem when the input graph is a path or is close to a set of disjoint paths.
+We show that MCC can be easily solved in polynomial time when the input graph is a path (hence even when the input graph is a set of disjoint path), while, as a sharp contrast, MCC is not in the class XP for parameter distance to disjoint paths (more precisely, it is NP-hard even when the input graph is at distance 1 to the class of disjoint paths).